-Product sales to our ten largest customers accounted in the aggregate for approximately 55%, 54% and 54% of our total revenues in 2005, 2004 and 2003, respectively.
-Many of our customers operate in cyclical industries, and in the past we have experienced significant fluctuations from period to period in the volume of our products ordered.
+Product sales to our ten largest customers accounted in the aggregate for approximately 54%, 55%, 54% and 54% of our total revenues in the first six months of 2006, and for the years 2005, 2004 and 2003, respectively.
+Many of our customers operate in cyclical industries, and, in the past, we have experienced significant fluctuations from period to period in the volume of our products ordered.
 Generally, our agreements with our customers impose no minimum or continuing obligations to purchase our products.
 We cannot assure you that any of our customers will not significantly reduce orders or seek price reductions in the future or that the loss of one or more of our customers would not have a material adverse effect on our business or prospects.

-In 2005, approximately 19% of our total revenues were attributable to our various automotive customers.
+Approximately 19% of our total revenues in 2005 and approximately 17% of our total revenues in the six months ended June 30, 2006 were attributable to our various automotive customers.
 Certain of these automotive customers have been experiencing a downturn in their business, in part due to labor difficulties.
 On October 8, 2005, Delphi Corporation, one of our automotive customers, and certain of its U.S. subsidiaries commenced reorganization proceedings under Chapter 11 of the U.S. Federal Bankruptcy Code.
-In 2005, our sales to Delphi accounted for less than 3% of our total annual revenues and approximately \$5.4 million of our receivables due from Delphi are subject to collection pending resolution of the reorganization proceedings.
+During the first six months of

+2006, our sales to Delphi accounted for less than 3% of our total revenues and approximately \$5.4 million of our receivables due from Delphi as of June 30, 2006 are subject to collection pending resolution of the reorganization proceedings.
 There can be no assurance that other automotive customers will not also enter into reorganization proceedings or declare bankruptcy.
 We may have to change our revenue recognition practices from an accrual basis to a cash basis for these customers if the collection of accounts receivable from them is not reasonably assured, which would have an adverse impact on our profitability.